 For safety, airports may shut down and cancel all flights during tropical storms, thunderstorms, and very heavy rainfall, though they can wait for the conditions to improve if they expect them to be short-lived.

-Can Planes Fly Over Tropical Storms?
+Not All Planes Can Fly Over Tropical Storms

 Some small planes can fly over tropical storms, while others cannot.

 A small plane’s instruments, engine, and service ceiling decide whether it can safely fly over a tropical storm.

 Popular small planes like the Cessna 172 can fly over tropical storms.

 Private jets cruise at very high altitudes and are equipped to handle most bad weather.

 Private jets have fast climb rates that let them fly above the clouds and completely avoid bad weather and tropical storms.